eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The pseudonym in this use case is not designed to fit all possible use cases and to comply with all possible requirements.
-Rather, it is intended for basic use case, namely allowing a Relying Party to recognize a User as someone about whom the Relying Party already knows something, or with whom the Relying Party has interacted before.
+Rather, it is intended for basic use case, namely allowing a Relying Party to recognise a User as someone about whom the Relying Party already knows something, or with whom the Relying Party has interacted before.

 ### 2.5 Other use cases